damarisbangean/paradigmsofglobalization/Key_Words_Frequency.md

 # **Health**
-The term "health" is another example of our hypothesis of the social issues prevalence during the third wave of globalization.
+The term "health" is another example of our hypothesis of the rising prevalence of social issues during the third wave of globalization.
-However, in this case, the WB started to mention it a lot during the 70s, way before the UN, where it reached its' highest peak at the 2000.
+However, in this case, the World Bank first started to mention it a lot during the 1970's, three decades before the UN, where it reached its highest peak only the year 2000.

+<iframe src="https://giphy.com/embed/BqxrLook9LQYg" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/GiveAGIF-giveagif-BqxrLook9LQYg">via GIPHY</a></p>

-Nevertheless, in both cases, it is more frequent during the last 30 years of the XXth century, providing a reason that supports our hypothesis.
+Nevertheless, in both cases, it is more frequent during the last 30 years of the 20th century, providing a reason that supports our hypothesis.

 ![tags]({{ site.url }}/paradigmsofglobalization/assets/images/Health UN.png)